Home/ Blog / GMAT / GMAT Focus Graphics Interpretation Questions – The Ultimate Guide

 Get a personalised answer

-Talk to a CrackVerbal expert
+Talk to a Crackverbal mentor

 No. Both blanks in a GI question must be correct to earn the point.
 Getting one blank right and one wrong scores the same as not attempting the question at all.
-This makes it especially important to work through both blanks carefully rather than moving on after completing the first.
+This rule makes it especially important to work through both blanks carefully rather than moving on after completing the first.

-The path from here is practice with official GMAC material, under timed conditions, reviewing every error against three categories: misread (process error), overlooked detail (attention error), or time pressure (pacing error).
-Each has a different fix, and identifying which one is causing your errors is more useful than simply doing more questions.
+The path from here is practice with official GMAC material, under timed conditions, reviewing every error against the three categories: misread (process error), overlooked detail (attention error), or time pressure (pacing error).
+Each category has a different fix, and identifying which one is causing your errors is more useful than simply doing more questions.

 Written by

-Faculty · Crackverbal
+Head of Academics · Crackverbal

 10+ yrs